-The Center specializes in children and adolescents who have experienced trauma, but serves all ages and many diagnosis.
-Individual counseling, Couples, Parent-child conflict, Family Counseling, Grief Counseling, Group sessions
+The Center specializes in children and adolescents who have experienced trauma, but serves all ages and many diagnoses.
+Individual counseling, couples counseling, Parent-child conflict counseling and grief counseling is available.

 Counseling – Guidance offered to those seeking help before problems become heightened to a pathological level.
 Focus is typically on immediate or near future concerns.

 Through the therapeutic process we will seek to assist you in resolving issues in your life that are hindering you from thriving.
 We will help you to identify those goals you seek to accomplish and the hindrances to you reaching those goals and living a fulfilling life.

 Ira Lourie, MD, Medical Director, Child and Adolescent Psychiatrist